chevcast/shotgun/README.md

     var shotgun = require('shotgun');
     var shell = new shotgun.Shell();

-The shell optionally accepts a path (relative to the current working directory) to look for your custom command modules.
-If no directory is specified then 'cmds' is used by default.
+The shell optionally accepts an options object.
+One of the options available is `cmdsDir` which is a path to the directory containing your custom command modules (relative to the current working directory).
+If no directory is specified then 'shotgunCmds' is used by default.
 Shotgun will automatically read in and `require()` all node modules in the specified directory and it will plug them into the framework as commands as long as they expose the required properties and functions.

 ---